Program:

 Degree Overview

 A Bachelor’s degree in Community Health expands your knowledge of health-related fields and prepares you to serve diverse populations.
-You’ll have the opportunity to tailor your coursework by choosing from concentrations in Gerontology, Human Services, Public Health, Women’s Health and Healthcare Business.
+You’ll have the opportunity to tailor your coursework by choosing from concentrations in Gerontology, Human Services, Public Health, Women’s Health, Nutrition, and Healthcare Business.
 A traditional option for those with no transfer credit and a post-associate degree option for those with their associate’s degree are available.
-Dual degree options are available in Nursing, Health Information Technology, Physical Therapist Assistant and Radiography.
+Options to enroll in multiple degrees are available in Nursing, Health Information Technology, Physical Therapist Assistant, and Radiography.

 The Bachelor's degree in Community Health, Community-Based track is designed for three primary audiences: